rikkar69/SDXL-artist-study/about.markdown

 | Seed                  | 1                                             |
 | Hardware              | RTX 3090                                      |
 | Script                | Official Stable Diffusion dual model pipeline |

+If you would like to contribute, that's awesome!
+I have set up a Google Sheet to add anything these studies are missing.
+Please use this link and I will be adding updates as soon as I'm able to.

+<a href="https://docs.google.com/spreadsheets/d/1zl4B-2Yv0i-geCI3js_iEPebNTSnAKTsksNaeynQdgI/edit?usp=sharing" target="_blank">SDXL Community Submissions</a>